ardatan/graphql-tools/website/docs/migration-from-tools-v5.md

 #### Remote Schema & Wrapping (`makeRemoteExecutableSchema` and `@graphql-tools/wrap`)

 - Remote schema wrapping is now accomplished by using executors and subscribers rather than fetchers and links.
 Functions that convert links to executors/subscribers are included with @graphql-tools/links.
-See https://github.com/ardatan/graphql-tools/blob/move-graphql-toolkit/website/docs/remote-schemas.md.
+[See the docs](/docs/remote-schemas).

 - `Transform`<*>`Field Transforms` now all take a `fieldTransformer` with altered `FieldTransformer` type.
 A FieldTransformer receives a field config as an argument rather than a field, so that library users are spared having to call fieldToFieldConfig.
 A `FieldTransformer` can return an array of type `[string, GraphQLFieldConfig<any, any>]` instead of an object `{ name: string, field: GraphQLFieldConfig<any, any> }` if it wishes to rename the field, the tuple is less verbose and the object is misnamed, it should be { newName, newFieldConfig } anyway.